mkrachmer/pandas-challenge/README.md

+CHALLENGE STATUS

+1/24/2024: Only able to complete District Summary section due to illness.
+Will resubmit remainder of assignment once complete.

 INSTRUCTIONS

 Using Pandas and Jupyter Notebook, create a report that includes the following data.
 Your report must include a written description of at least two observable trends based on the data.